-Rinse with water but avoid using soap to maintain the seasoning, use a brush or sponge remove any leftover debris, dry thoroughly, and finish by applying a coat of cooking oil over the pan.
+Rinse with water but avoid using soap to maintain the seasoning; use a brush or sponge to remove any leftover debris, dry thoroughly, and finish by applying a coat of cooking oil over the pan.

 Since you will most likely not be using the CrepePro to cook too many greasy, sticky, or creamy foods, for the most part, cleaning the pan can just be wiping it down with a dry paper towel or rag.

-As mentioned before, you should generally find that this pan is very easy to clean and maintain.
+As mentioned before, you should generally find that this pan is straightforward to clean and maintain.

-1. Rinse the pan with water, avoiding soap when possible in order to maintain the seasoned, nonstick surface.
+1. Rinse the pan with water, avoiding soap when possible to maintain the seasoned, nonstick surface.